jupetta29/pong/README.md

 </p>

 # Pong
-> This project is a recreation of the best game from the classic Nokia 3310
+> Pong is one of the classic and earliest arcade games

-Pong is a classic arcade game that has a really simple premise.
 The game is just a ball that's going across a table and two players each control a paddle and bounce the ball back and forth.
 If you miss a ball, then the other user gains a point.